All prices quoted are in

 The main routes covered (most of these being repeated during the period under review on various of the tours, with different trains and motive power) are:

 In addition to the passenger tour and occasional regular trains, there is other freight activity to savour - in fact, the final years of regular steam hauled freight operations, some even featuring museum locomotives.
 There is also cross border modern traction traffic at Plumtree and Victoria Falls.

-opportunity ever to experience such a varied, nine class steam line-up,
+ever to experience such a varied, nine class steam line-up, since the

-since the majority of the museum fleet has subsequently become
+majority of the museum fleet has subsequently become unserviceable over

-unserviceable over the years.
-Twenty five years on, the extensive economic
+the years.
+Twenty five years on, the extensive economic crisis in the

-crisis in the country, whilst delaying new dieselisation projects at the
+country, whilst delaying new dieselisation projects at the NRZ, has also

 Namibia, previously known as South West Africa, is a